 Abies forrestii, as described in 1919 by C. Coltman Rogers, in The Gardeners' Chronicle: a weekly illustrated journal of horticulture and allied subjects. series 3 number 65 is commonly known as Forrest's fir, as well as 川滇冷杉 (Chuān diān lěngshān) in the Chinese language.
 It was named after George Forrest (1873 - 1932), a Scottish botanist, who became one of the first explorers of China's then remote southwestern province of Yunnan, generally regarded as the most biodiverse province in the country.

-In 2010 Aljos Farjon designated four varieties of Abies forestii in his book, A Handbook of the World's Conifers:
+In 2010 Aljos Farjon designated four varieties of Abies forrestii in his book, A Handbook of the World's Conifers:

 Distribution.
-This species is native to China and Tibet — northwestern Yunnan, southwestern Sichuan and southeastern Xizang (Tibet) provinces in high mountains at 7,700 to 14,000 feet (2,400 - 4,300 m).
-The climate is cold and wet with annual precipitation of 40 to 80 inches (1,000 - 2,000 mm), producing grey-brown podzol soils.
+This species is native to China and Tibet — northwestern Yunnan, southwestern Sichuan and southeastern Xizang (Tibet) provinces in high mountains of 7,700 to 14,000 feet (2,400 - 4,300 m) above sea level.
+The climate is cold and wet with annual precipitation of 40 to 80 inches (1,000 - 2,000 mm), producing gray-brown podzol soils.
 It is typically found in pure stands near tree limit.